Learn how to make the most of your video conference.

 Making Virtual Meetings Work For You

-There’s something incredibly personal about having people seeing you up close and personal in your own home, so the number one issue is making sure you look your best and you’re presenting your organisation or company as professionally as possible.
+There’s something incredibly personal about having people seeing you up close in your own home, so the number one issue is making sure you look your best and you’re presenting your organisation or company as professionally as possible.
 Whether you’re using Zoom, Teams, Skype, Facetime, Hangouts or anything else, effective use of video conferencing can make all the difference to the outcome of the meeting.
 So here are our top tips for virtual meetings:

 - Lighting: make sure you’re not sitting in front of a window or have a bright light behind you as you’ll become a silhouette and people won’t be able to see your face.
 Instead, ensure your face is well lit.
 The key to how to look good on Zoom and have a successful virtual meeting is to ensure everyone can see you, your expression and engage with you when you speak.
 As human beings, we’re hardwired to respond to faces and you’ll get the best from your meeting if you can be seen properly.